jeff-adkisson/swe-3313-fall-2025/project/README.md

 Also, team members let you down sometimes, even in excellent teams.
 Sometimes people just get overwhelmed or have problems in their personal life that temporarily crush their ability to execute.
 Your team has to manage this.
 All of you must have the attitude that you succeed or fail together.
 Support one another.
 Learn from failure to avoid failing again.

 Whatever the reason, if your team fails on one piece, do not let it demoralize you.
-There are many pieces in this project and a single bad grade will not hurt your team overly much.
+There are many pieces in this project and a single bad grade will not hurt your team overly much with one exception (see below).
 I know grades are important, but in the long run, learning from failure is even more valuable.

+#### Where You Do Not Want to Fail...

+Your project implementation must be successful.
+Remember - we mostly care about *working software that solves a problem.* Project plans, requirements, etc. are part of the journey, but working software is what really matters.
+Make SURE your coded solution is the best it can be.
+Do not wait until the last few days of the semester to get started... you almost certainly will have serious problems.

 ---